lmc-eu/spirit-design-system/scripts/lts-schedule/README.md

 ### Options

 - `-d`, `--data` - The path of the input JSON file.
-The JSON file should be the same format as the [one in Node's LTS repo][node-lts-repo].
+The JSON file should be the same format as the [one in Node's LTS repository][node-lts-repo].
 If this option is not provided, `lts` uses its own bundled JSON file.
 - `-s`, `--start` - The start date of the graph.
 Internally, this option is passed to `new Date()`.
 Optional.
 Defaults to the current date.
 - `-e`, `--end` - The end date of the graph.
 Internally, this option is passed to `new Date()`.
 Optional.
 Defaults to one year from the current date.
 - `-h`, `--html` - The location to write the HTML output file.
 Optional.